Short URL for this page:

 Colonel Tyler's regiment, by order of the War Department, became, Jan.
 2, 1862, the "First Connecticut Heavy Artillery," and continued in the Defenses of Washington till Apr.
 4, 1862, when Tyler was assigned to the command of the siege train of the Army of the Potomac.
 He conducted seventy-one pieces of artillery to Yorktown, — the first objective in the Virginia Peninsular Campaign, — but the enemy abandoned the place just as the guns, with much labor, were put in battery.
 With great difficulty the same train was afterwards embarked and transported to the "White House" on the Pamunky River.

 In the subsequent movements on Richmond, Colonel Tyler received high commendations for the distinguished part his regiment took in the Capture of Hanover Court House, and in the Battles of Gaines's Mill and Malvern Hill.
-When general Indicates a West Point graduate and gives his Class.McClellan retired from the Peninsula, Colonel Tyler's regiment did splendid service, in concert with the gunboats, in protecting the rear of the Army.
+When general Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.McClellan retired from the Peninsula, Colonel Tyler's regiment did splendid service, in concert with the gunboats, in protecting the rear of the Army.
 With incredible effort, and under the most trying difficulties, he brought off the entire siege train, saving many of his heavy guns by drawing them away by hand.
 Of his meritorious conduct in this campaign, the Adjutant-General of Connecticut officially said: "The high reputation for discipline and drill acquired by this regiment, during its arduous services in the field, was due in a great measure to the acknowledged excellence and superior qualities of the commanding officer."
 At the same time the President of the United States, in recognition of his brilliant services, appointed him, Nov.
 29, 1862, a Brigadier-General of Volunteers.

-Upon the application of General Indicates a West Point graduate and gives his Class.Burnside, who had succeeded McClellan, General Tyler was assigned to the command of the artillery of the Centre Grand Division of the Army of the Potomac, in which position he did excellent service during the Battle and Bombardment of Fredericksburg, Va., Dec.
+Upon the application of General Indicates a West Point graduate, Class of 1847: a link to his biographical entry in Cullum's Register.Burnside, who had succeeded McClellan, General Tyler was assigned to the command of the artillery of the Centre Grand Division of the Army of the Potomac, in which position he did excellent service during the Battle and Bombardment of Fredericksburg, Va., Dec.
 13‑15, 1862.

-General Tyler was assigned, May 2, 1863, to the command of the "Artillery Reserve" of the Army of the Potomac, which played an important part in the Battle of Chancellorsville, and in the pursuit of Indicates a West Point graduate and gives his Class.Lee's army into Pennsylvania.
+General Tyler was assigned, May 2, 1863, to the command of the "Artillery Reserve" of the Army of the Potomac, which played an important part in the Battle of Chancellorsville, and in the pursuit of Indicates a West Point graduate, Class of 1829: a link to his biographical entry in Cullum's Register.Lee's army into Pennsylvania.
 At the Battle of Gettysburg this Artillery Reserve comprised over one hundred and thirty guns, and more than three hundred ammunition wagons.
 The grand part which the artillery played in this death struggle with the Confederacy is too well known to require description here.
-Impatiently awaiting the signal for action, Indicates a West Point graduate and gives his Class.Hunt, the chief, and Tyler, his able assistant, opened with almost one hundred guns, from Cemetery Hill to the Round Top, upon Indicates a West Point graduate and gives his Class.Pickett's magnificent assaulting column, tearing vast gaps in the advancing ranks, and almost annihilating that proud array of eighteen thousand of the best Southern infantry.
+Impatiently awaiting the signal for action, Indicates a West Point graduate, Class of 1839: a link to his biographical entry in Cullum's Register.Hunt, the chief, and Tyler, his able assistant, opened with almost one hundred guns, from Cemetery Hill to the Round Top, upon Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.Pickett's magnificent assaulting column, tearing vast gaps in the advancing ranks, and almost annihilating that proud array of eighteen thousand of the best Southern infantry.
 General Tyler, in this battle of the giants, had two horses shot under him, and his coolness, skill, and intrepidity contributed greatly to the success of the final struggle.
-General Indicates a West Point graduate and gives his Class.Meade, in his official dispatch, warmly commended his "efficient and distinguished services;" and Swinton, in his "History of the Army of the Potomac," says, "As the batteries exhausted their ammunition, it was replaced by the 'Artillery reserve,' sent forward by its efficient chief, General Robert O. Tyler."
+General Indicates a West Point graduate, Class of 1835: a link to his biographical entry in Cullum's Register.Meade, in his official dispatch, warmly commended his "efficient and distinguished services;" and Swinton, in his "History of the Army of the Potomac," says, "As the batteries exhausted their ammunition, it was replaced by the 'Artillery reserve,' sent forward by its efficient chief, General Robert O. Tyler."
 After Gettysburg, Tyler was engaged in the pursuit of the enemy to Culpeper, Va., and commanded the artillery in the Combat of Rappahannock Station, and in the Mine Run Operations.
 From Jan.
 1 to May, 1864, he was a Division Commander in the Twenty-Second p541 Army Corps, covering the Capital and the communications of the Army of the Potomac; and afterwards, in the command of a division of Heavy Artillery, was attached to the Second Army Corps.

-On the opening of the Richmond campaign, General Tyler was ordered to Belle Plain, to take command of a division of Heavy Artillery, acting as infantry, attached to the Army of the Potomac; and in the battles about Spottsylvania, when occupying the extreme right, May 19, 1864, he gallantly repulsed a furious assault of Indicates a West Point graduate and gives his Class.Ewell's Confederate corps in such a mention as to win from General Meade a congratulatory order, "thanking General Tyler, his officers and men, for their gallant conduct and brilliant success in the engagement."
+On the opening of the Richmond campaign, General Tyler was ordered to Belle Plain, to take command of a division of Heavy Artillery, acting as infantry, attached to the Army of the Potomac; and in the battles about Spottsylvania, when occupying the extreme right, May 19, 1864, he gallantly repulsed a furious assault of Indicates a West Point graduate, Class of 1840: a link to his biographical entry in Cullum's Register.Ewell's Confederate corps in such a mention as to win from General Meade a congratulatory order, "thanking General Tyler, his officers and men, for their gallant conduct and brilliant success in the engagement."

 In the subsequent vigorous pursuit of the enemy by the Army of the Potomac, he fought at North Anna, Tolopotomy, and Cold Harbor.
 In this last terrible battle, leading his picked brigade, he was severely wounded by a rifle-ball passing through his ankle.
 Finding himself disabled, he sent an order to Colonel Porter, of the Eighth New York Artillery, to assume the command; but that accomplished gentleman, ripe scholar, and gallant officer had already fallen before the foe.
 The next in rank was the brave McMahon, who, with part of his regiment, had just stormed opposing intrenchments and planted his colors thereon; but he, too, had been pierced with many wounds, and gave up his life in the enemy's hands.
 Cold Harbor will long be remembered as the bravest battle and bloodiest butchery of this campaign, without accomplishing a single military result.
-Indicates a West Point graduate and gives his Class.Grant lost not less than seven thousand veteran soldiers in this engagement, and when he ordered a renewal of the assault, "the whole army, correctly appreciating what the inevitable issue must be, silently disobeyed."
+Indicates a West Point graduate, Class of 1843: a link to his biographical entry in Cullum's Register.Grant lost not less than seven thousand veteran soldiers in this engagement, and when he ordered a renewal of the assault, "the whole army, correctly appreciating what the inevitable issue must be, silently disobeyed."
 For ten days after, so exhausted were both armies by the fearful carnage that they lay supine, confronting each other in their trenches.

 Tyler's active military career was now closed; his hitherto vigorous constitution had received a shock from which he never recovered; and, as truly remarked by a friend, "although he long survived the war, he was killed at Cold Harbor."